Demonetization in India- The Great Fiasco

 Recklessness of Reserve Bank of India

 The new notes could not fit into the ATM as they are smaller in size.
 There are 2, 20,000 ATM in India.
-The ATM contain 4 cassettes of different sizes in which the notes of different denomination are loaded.
+The ATM contain 4 cassettes of different sizes in which the notes of the different denomination are loaded.
 The new notes of Rs.
 500 and Rs.
 2000 denomination are not of the usual size of banned notes of Rs.
 500 and Rs.
 1000 denomination, while they should rather have been similar.
 So the immediate need of replacing 4, 40,000 cassettes of ATM appeared.
 This delayed the relief to the people and the new currency became less available.
-Still all the ATM have not been re-calibrated.
+Still, all the ATM have not been re-calibrated.

 It will take more than 120 days for all the Currency printing Press, working day and night to replace the total demonetized currency and the PM of India just demanded 50 days.
 This is the height of carelessness about such a sensitive matter.